AT&T and Time Warner cable have a lot in common; they love putting the screws to their customer base.

 The iPhone is a miraculous device; to simply say that it’s a phone is a huge understatement. it’s like calling the modern PC and Abacus.

 I’m a person that severely enjoys technology but I have not surrendered myself to purchasing an iPhone.
 The reason for this is exactly why AT&T’s customers hate their provider.
 It’s because they have some of the stupidest rules and any opportunity that they get to over charge a customer- they will.

 There’s been multiple reports of customers leaving the country with their AT&T iPhone and then returning to the United States with these massive data usage fees; this type of stuff is extremely uncalled for and it shows no regard for the AT&T customer.
-Surely AT&T doesn’t really expect their customer to pay a $11,000 phone bill for the use of a portable device, when historically their bill would reflect normal data usage.
+Surely AT&T doesn’t really expect their customer to pay a There’s obvious evidence that the iPhone can be used on other carriers like T-Mobile use of a portable device, when historically their bill would reflect normal data usage.
 With such a large amount you’d think that AT&T would initiate a call to the customer or text message or even an e-mail to advise them that they are accruing a large balance.

 A perfect example of this problem would be Adam Savage from the Mythbusters TV show.
 He left the country for a few days with his AT&T iPhone and then came back with roughly a phone bill from which he could have purchased a brand-new car.

 Where AT&T is getting their customer base with nickel and dime charges, Time Warner is jabbing their customers with him bandwidth caps.

 AT&T is also taking a lot of customer complaints publicly through the social networks like Twitter.
 And apparently no one is immune from AT&T’s ‘more bars in more places’ displeasure; even the mayor of New York has contacted AT&T to complain about the bad service.

 I wonder if Obama calls about problems with his Blackberry?